Workshops & Events

 Two crossings per day over 3 days on the Ullapool to Stornoway route.

-Read our blog about about last years event here.
+Read our blog about about the 2023 event here.

 Gallery